 Transition times can be difficult for children and parents alike.
 Going back to school is often one of those challenges tied to a myriad of emotions.
 A good approach might be to instill positive experiences that encourage them to “bloom” like a flower.
 The base is the STEM and your child’s life is the flower.
-STEM is also a helpful way to remember how to make any adjustment a healthy lifestyle.
+STEM is also a helpful way to remember how to make any adjustment to a healthy lifestyle.

-Transition: Talking about next steps can provide structure for a transition.
+Transition: Talking about the next steps can provide structure for a transition.
 Much like an advent calendar for Christmas, a countdown calendar for big events like returning to school can help younger children adjust more easily.
 Transition objects can also help.
 Make the object something comforting to your child that reminds them of a stable situation, like a teddy bear, or a lucky penny.
 Connect the message by saying: “Every time you touch the penny you can remember I’m thinking of you.”
-It helps to ground a child’s feelings to something real and tangible.
+It helps to ground a child’s feelings in something real and tangible.
 (Even some adults use this technique in job interviews or other situations where they may be tense).